How Cultural Differences Influence the Design of Mobile Apps: A Case Study Between United States and Vietnamese E-Commerce Mobile Apps

 The final conclusion is that some cultural dimensions influence contrasting design while others do not, and Vietnamese modern culture might be changing and aligning with U.S. culture.
 The collected data can serve as a general guide for U.S. designers who are designing mobile applications for a Vietnamese market and vice versa, particularly in the e-commerce field.

-Watch my research presentation here︎︎︎
+View my research presentation below︎︎︎